nickcoyne/pcbc-event-timer/README.md

 # Pcbc-event-timer

+## Introduction

+A Rails app for managing timing for an enduro-style (multi-stage) mountain bike event, where the stages are timed with Strava.
+The app will aggregate Strava times across stages to produce a leaderboard.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine